 With 23 scheduled classes, we realize there may be a couple of classes where attendance is impossible due to illness or other family issues.
 This is understandable.
 If your child misses THREE classes, the catechist is obligated to contact you to discuss these absences.
 The Catechism coordinator, along with the Pastor, will be informed of the situation.
 In cases of absence due to illness, parents should speak with their child's catechism teacher to find out what work can be done at home to catch up.

 If your child misses one quarter (25%) that is SIX classes, a meeting may need to be scheduled with the catechist, coordinator and Pastor, to which you will be obligated to attend to discuss the reasons why.
 At that time, you may be offered the home study program which involves periodic testing and an interview with your child before grade completion can be approved.

 Any student who misses one third (33%) that is EIGHT classes, may be required to repeat that year.
 The Catechism coordinator and the Pastor will be informed of the issue so that a hold can be put on future registrations until missed work is reviewed.

 After children finish grade 7 catechism classes and are in grade 8 in school, they may take Confirmation classes for Youth at St. Theresa's.

-All children must be signed in and out of each class by a parent or guardian.
 First aid kits are on site, and we have catechists who are trained in first aid for children.

 The Finding God spiral scope and sequence revisits eight concepts: